Menu

 Director: Edwin L. Marin

-Writer: Rowland Brown, Frank Fenton, Jonathan Latimer
+Writer: Frank Fenton, Jonathan Latimer, Rowland Brown

-Genres: Drama, Crime, Mystery
+Genres: Crime, Drama, Mystery

 Keywords detective, composer, film noir, police detective, gas leak